Kagianas (also called strapatsada), is a Greek summer side dish from Arcadia and is ideal to accompany BBQ and grilled meat dishes.

 - 1/2 tsp oregano

-- Put tomatoes and olive oil in a skillet or non-stick pan and saute.
+- Heat the olive oil in a skillet or non-stick pan and add the tomatoes.

-- Keep mixing until all juices have evaporated and become a dense sauce.
+- Keep mixing until all the juices have evaporated and it become a dense sauce.

-- Add salt, pepper and oregano, feta and eggs to the mixture and mix well until the eggs are cooked.
+- Add the eggs to the mixture and mix well until the eggs are cooked.